atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 3 - Weeks 4-6/team 1 Jonas Salk/README.md

    - **Interoperability:** Can the data be integrated with other datasets and systems?
    - **Reusability:** Is the data well-documented and reusable by others?

-4. **Post-Discussion Task:**
-   After the discussion, we will add a list of the teams' answers to this document, along with links to relevant data repositories where applicable.

 ---

 ## Discussion Findings and Answers

 - **Team Responses:**
-  (This section will be populated with answers from each team after today's discussion.)
+  After the discussion, we will add a list of the teams' answers to this document, along with links to relevant data repositories where applicable.

 ---